 Can this quick and easy yet powerful trick save you time on every mix?

-If you’re like me then you’re always trying to figure out ways to get to the fun stuff faster, like adding compressors, reverbs and automation.
-The pink noise trick isn’t perfect, but it does help establish basic balance of all the tracks quickly and easily.
-This gives you a good starting point to further develop your mix.
+If you’re like me, then you’re always trying to figure out ways to get to the fun stuff faster, like adding compressors, reverbs, and automation.
+The pink noise trick isn’t perfect, but it does help establish a basic balance of all the tracks quickly and easily, which gives you a good starting point to further develop your mix.

-If you look at pink noise through a spectrum analyzer the shape is very similar to that of a well mixed modern pop song.
+If you look at pink noise through a spectrum analyzer, the shape is very similar to that of a well mixed modern pop song.
 This is likely the reason it works.
-When looking at the analyzer you can see with both examples the low frequencies start off the most prominent and then taper down the rest of the way.
-This is essentially what pink noise is, now if we reference with it we can get the same desirable frequency curve on the spectrum analyzer that we also see in a well mixed pop song.
+When looking at the analyzer, you can see with both examples, the low frequencies start off the most prominent and then taper down the rest of the way, which is essentially what pink noise is.
+If we reference it, we can get the same desirable frequency curve on the spectrum analyzer that we also see in a well mixed pop song.

 The trick is pretty easy and painless.
-I’m sure many of you might even argue that depending on the number of tracks, this trick is likely to take longer than just mixing it by ear.
-If you feel that way then this trick probably isn’t for you and you can disregard everything you read so far and move on with your life.
+I’m sure many of you might even argue that depending on the number of tracks, this trick will likely take longer than just mixing it by ear.
+If you feel that way, then this trick probably isn’t for you, and you can disregard everything you read so far and move on with your life.
 This is for the people that want a useful trick that will teach you a few things.

-This trick won’t get you the most interesting mix, that’s not the point.
-The point is for you to be able to achieve a rough balanced mix quickly and with little to no worry about room acoustics, monitoring and other factors that can negatively affect your mix decisions.
+This trick won’t get you the most exciting mix, that’s not the point.
+The point is for you to be able to achieve a roughly balanced mix quickly and with little to no worry about room acoustics, monitoring, and other factors that can negatively affect your mix decisions.